david-krentzlin/home-sweet-home/README.md

 ./bootstrap/vm/apply-user.sh --target agent --context work
 ```

+Run the two helper commands in that order.

 6. Open the VM as `dev` or `agent` when you need a shell.

 ```bash